z-t-taylor/MuSee/README.md

 1. Open terminal

-2. Clone repository by typing or pasting the following -
+2. Clone repository by typing or pasting the following into the terminal -

 git clone https://github.com/z-t-taylor/MuSee.git

-3. Install dependancies by typing or pasting the following -
+3. Install dependancies by typing or pasting the following into the terminal-

 npm install